 "How—!"

-They were simply loud.
-The shop clerk looked over.
-Other customers looked over.
+They were, simply put, loud.
+The clerk looked over.
+The other customers looked over.

 Outside the shop, the four of them lined up on the pavement.

-Yugi still had tears forming in his eyes.
-Joey looked like his excitement hadn't settled.
-Tristan had his head in his hands.
+Yugi still had tears standing in his eyes.
+Joey's excitement showed no sign of cooling, and Tristan was holding his head in his hands.

 "A week ago."